 The addition of renewable energy to meet those decarbonization objectives will necessitate a significant build-out of the transmission system.
 Doing so would support electricity decarbonization in several mutually reinforcing ways while providing additional cost and reliability benefits.
-The most obvious of these is that transmission can connect areas of the country with high renewable energy potential-areas where the wind is most likely to blow or the sun is most likely to shine-to the homes and businesses that use electricity (called "load").15 A corollary reason is that building transmission linkages to the remote locations where renewable energy potential tends to be highest can signal to investors and developers that they will be able to interconnect to the grid and participate in the electricity marketplace.
+The most obvious of these is that transmission can connect areas of the country with high renewable energy potential-areas where the wind is most likely to blow or the sun is most likely to shine-to the homes and businesses that use electricity (called "load").
+A corollary reason is that building transmission linkages to the remote locations where renewable energy potential tends to be highest can signal to investors and developers that they will be able to interconnect to the grid and participate in the electricity marketplace.
 This is especially important at present because both the demand for renewable capacity and the volume of projects awaiting interconnection so greatly exceed the transmission system's capacity to absorb new generation.
 Transmission is also a well-understood and often cost-effective source of grid flexibility, which is increasingly valuable as more variable renewable resources are added to the grid.
-In particular, thanks to the "time diversity" of renewables' variability across different locations (i.e., the sun shines and the wind blows at different times in different places) and of electricity system demand, a more extensive transmission network is expected to be an increasingly important source of cost-effective reliability.19 Or, to put the point in the opposite way, without an expanded transmission network, rising levels of renewable penetration would drive the cost of maintaining electricity reliability to troublesome heights while also pushing the marginal value of additional renewables in already-interconnected locations lower and lower (an effect know as renewable "value deflation").
+In particular, thanks to the "time diversity" of renewables' variability across different locations (i.e., the sun shines and the wind blows at different times in different places) and of electricity system demand, a more extensive transmission network is expected to be an increasingly important source of cost-effective reliability.
+Or, to put the point in the opposite way, without an expanded transmission network, rising levels of renewable penetration would drive the cost of maintaining electricity reliability to troublesome heights while also pushing the marginal value of additional renewables in already-interconnected locations lower and lower (an effect know as renewable "value deflation").
 Finally, a more robust transmission system can relieve congestion and help maintain grid stability as more renewable energy is integrated, thereby improving reliability.
 In sum, more transmission is vital both to facilitate the deployment of renewables and to maintain the cost-effectiveness and reliability of electricity services as renewables' presence grows.
-Evidence of these points comes from rigorous modeling efforts and also from experience in multiple jurisdictions, including Texas, 23 Germany, 24 and China.
-25 projects that cross subnational jurisdictional boundaries.
+Evidence of these points comes from rigorous modeling efforts and also from experience in multiple jurisdictions, including Texas, Germany, and China.

+But this article is not concerned with all transmission projects.
+The vast majority of transmission investment over the past decade has been directed to intrastate and network upgrade projects that are not the focus here.
+Rather, this article concerns projects that would contribute most to decarbonization but are, nonetheless, not getting built: high-voltage, long-distance transmission projects that cross subnational jurisdictional boundaries.
 In addition to bringing more wind and solar resources within reach, these types of projects-which may rely on high-voltage direct current (HVDC) technology to transmit electricity long distances with minimal losses-would be uniquely able to deliver economic efficiencies.
 Examples of projects that meet these criteria include the Grain Belt Express Clean Line (running through Kansas, Missouri, Illinois, and Indiana), the New England Clean Energy Connect (connecting Quebec to Massachusetts by debottlenecking transmission capacity in Maine), the SouthernCross project (running across Louisiana and Mississippi and into Alabama), and the Transwest Express Transmission Project (running from Wyoming through Colorado and Utah to Nevada)-to name just a few.